JosephusPaye/chrome-native-bridge/README.md

 # chrome-native-bridge

 A utility for building [Chrome native messaging](https://developer.chrome.com/extensions/nativeMessaging) hosts with Node.js.
-Allows you to write Node.js scripts that can communicate bi-directionally with extensions and apps in Chrome.
+Allows you to write Node scripts that can communicate bi-directionally with extensions and apps in Chrome.

 This project is part of [#CreateWeekly](https://twitter.com/JosephusPaye/status/1214853295023411200), my attempt to create something new publicly every week in 2020.